ampratt/shoppingCart_angular/README.md

 The demo app starts up with an initial shopping cart already filled with 2 items, and 2 of each item (4 in total).
 Items can be added and removed from any view in the app, and can also be removed from the dropdown cart window in the top right corner.

+* The entry point is in the main `/app` directory is `app.js`
+* The app currently uses some dummy data, found in `data.json` as well as an initial cart in `example-cart.json`.
+This data is fetched from the controllers and could easily be from a db as well.
+* The two primary controller and their views are under `app/components/productList` and `category`.
+* Shared sub-components provide the sites universal `header` and `cartWindow`.
+* Two Services are being used.
+The first is the actual `ShoppingCartService` itself, and secondly the `productListService` handles setting up initial data for the routes.

 Aaron Pratt